Our team’s wide spectrum of interests, passions, and experience is centered on building and supporting the African women’s movement.

 She is also a professional translator and has used these skills to facilitate the participation of francophone African feminists in many feminist spaces on the continent (added).
 She holds an executive M.B.A. in project management from the University of Ghana Business School, a post-graduate qualification in public administration from the Ghana Institute of Management and Public Administration, and a B.A. in modern languages and translation.
 She is an alumna of the African Women’s Leadership Institute in Uganda and a member of the Association of Women in Development (AWID).

-Programmes Officer for Anglophone Africa
+Programme Officer for Anglophone Africa

 Gifty Ayebea Anim